chrisallenlane/git-ripped/README.md

 `git-ripped` is intended to be configured with exercises of your choosing, and can operate in one of three modes.
 It can:

-1. prescribe a fixed number of repetitions with each commit
+1. Prescribe a fixed number of repetitions with each commit
-2. prescribe a random number of repetitions with each commit (within a specified min/max)
+2. Prescribe a random number of repetitions with each commit (within a specified min/max)
-3. intelligently prescribe a number of repetitions with each commit, based on how much time has passed between commits
+3. Intelligently prescribe a number of repetitions with each commit, based on how much time has passed between commits